 Apply the front brake.
-When fully stopped, apply the foot brake and shift the gear selector into the parking position.
+When fully stopped, apply the foot brake, and then shift gear selector into the parking position.

-Dismount on uphill side, or to either side if the ATV is pointed straight uphill.
+Dismount on uphill side, or to either side if ATV is pointed straight uphill.
 Turn the ATV around and remount following the procedure described in this manual.

 Braking and handling are greatly affected when operating in hilly terrain.
-Improper hill climbing procedures could cause loss of control or overturn and result in serious injury or death.
+Improper procedure could cause loss of control or overturn and result in serious injury or death.